 But dairy technology isn’t limited to milking methods.
 Digital farming, which uses technology to optimize the farming process, is another great investment for future savings.
 Drones, satellite imaging, and crop technology are tools that can save a farmer time, money, and materials, helping with production costs and profit margins.

 Dairy farmers are able to track the health of their herds through cow collars, operating like a Fitbit for bovines.
-The trackers monitor milk production, movement, weight, and more, so a farmer can gain a better understanding of the health of the herd.
+The trackers monitor milk production, movement, weight, and more so that a farmer can gain a better understanding of the health of the herd.
 By flagging potential problems, the cow collars can save money in the long run.

 Photo courtesy of iStock/PeopleImages